ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 }
 ```

-It is possible to use the [convention-first approach](./qube-config.md#convention-first-method) to generate a valid [standard shape](#standard-shape) cube without defining a [qube-config.json](./qube-config.md#configuration) at all.
-Just ensure that your columns use the [conventional column names](./qube-config.md#conventional-column-names) appropriate to their type.
+It is possible to use the [configuration by convention approach](./configuration/convention.md) to generate a valid [standard shape](#standard-shape) cube without defining a [qube-config.json](./configuration/qube-config.md) at all.
+Just ensure that your columns use the [conventional column names](./configuration/convention.md#conventional-column-names) appropriate to their type.

 ### Multiple Measures